Anusha0808/garden/content/pond/Paintings.md

 draft: false
 tags: []
 ---
 I love painting!
-I paint primarily in acrylics during my school days.
+I paint primarily in acrylics.
 Besides acrylics, I also enjoy working with watercolors!
 I do not like sketching or drawing that much, and my favorite part is just dumping paint onto the canvas and playing around with the brushes.

 I do not like to clean the palette after painting because I just love how it looks with all different kinds of colors mixed in, giving rise to new beautiful shades on its own!